tjeastmond/cribl/README.md

 > Thank you for taking the time to review this project.
 I am excited to share my work with you and look forward to your feedback!

 This is an implementation of the Cribl team's API assessment project.
-This repo contains a simple API service for reading log files from the `/var/log` directory and returning the data in JSON format (when it works, otherwise an array or log lines).
+This repo contains a simple API service for reading log files from the `/var/log` directory and returning the data parsed for use.
 The service is built using Node.js, Express, and library free TypeScript for the reading and parsing of log files.

-## A Few Notes
+## Notes

-Starting with some simple notes about the project:
+A few points about the project:

 - I built the reader and parser working with log files containing content in formats similar to Apache status logs and Cloudwatch JSON logs.
 - If the simple log format checks fail, the service will return an array of log lines.